 11. Frog Push-Up

-Frogs have crazy-powerful legs from their hops, and this modified dynamic push-up can build your leg strength, too.
+Frogs have powerful legs from their hops, and this modified dynamic push-up can build your leg strength, too.
 The movement also strengthens your core while opening your hips, ankles and upper back and firing up your thighs.

 - Start in a high plank with your hands underneath your shoulders.